awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

    "expires_in":3600
   }
   ```

   In your application store the three tokens with your favorite method (Cookie, local storage, ...).

   * __access_token__: Is the one you should use to get access to your backend APIs It contains only a user id and Oauth scopes.
   * __id_token__: Is the token that contains the description of your user (login, phone number, custom attributes, ... the exact list depend of your COgnito configuration)
-  * __refresh_token__: Is the token you should use to renew the two other token once expired without requireing your user to login again (here after one hour).
+  * __refresh_token__: Is the token you should use to renew the two other token once expired without requiring your user to login again (here after one hour).
 See _How to refresh tokens_ section for details.

   Expiration duration is customizable (see [feature description](https://aws.amazon.com/about-aws/whats-new/2020/08/amazon-cognito-user-pools-supports-customization-of-token-expiration/)).

   Once you get your tokens from the broker you can use them directly against your backend.
   In the backend you will need to verify the JWT token signature (see _How to verify a JWT token_ section below).

   _Note: You can refer to the [OAuth 2.0 RFC 7636](https://tools.ietf.org/html/rfc7636) to check your implementation._
 </details>